munificent/vigil/README.md

 Vigil is very similar to Python with the minor proviso that you must provide a `main()` function which will be automatically called for you.

-Infinitely more important than mere syntax and semantics are its addition of **supreme moral vigilance**.
+Infinitely more important than mere syntax and semantics is its addition of **supreme moral vigilance**.
 This is similar to contracts, but less legal and more medieval.

 ### The `implore` statement to beseech your needs